top of page

 You'll bring your expertise about you, your life and your experiences.

-I'll bring my expertise about therapeutic approaches and techniques.
+I'll bring my expertise about counsellingtherapeutic approaches and techniques.

 And together, we'll create a path forward that feels manageable and meaningful for you.